 - Understand your legal responsibilities

 - Find the support and resources to help you with your lease

 Once you've decided to lease a premises, use our checklist on retail lease agreements to ensure you know the right questions to ask before you sign.

 Good business practice when leasing your retail or commercial space includes:

-- using the Victorian Small Business Commissioner's (VSBC) website
+- using the Victorian Small Business Commission's (VSBC) website as a resource

 - contacting your industry association for any lease negotiation assistance